day8/re-frame/README.md

 Notice how `items` is "sourced" from "app state" via `re-frame.core/subscribe`.
-It is called with a vector argument, and the first element of that vector is a query-id which identifies the "materialised view" required.
+It is called with a vector argument, and the first element of that vector is a query-id which identifies the "materialised view" required by the view.

 Note: `subscribe` queries can be parameterised.
 So, in real world apps you might have this:<br>